hydroserver2/hydroserver/docs/deployment/aws-deployment-terraform.md

 1. From the hydroserver-ops repo, click Actions > Workflows and choose "Deploy HydroServer to AWS Cloud Deployment".
 2. Run the workflow, entering the environment name.
 3. Optionally specify a HydroServer version.
 If you want to use the latest version of HydroServer, leave this field blank.
 4. After completion, your HydroServer instance should be running at the autogenerated CloudFront URL.
-You can log in to the admin dashboard at /admin/.
+You can log in to the admin dashboard at /admin/ using the superuser credentials you entered during the Timescale Cloud setup workflow.

+## Updating HydroServer
+1. If you want to update HydroServer, just rerun the workflow from the previous section.
+2. This workflow handles code updates and database migrations, but you should check the release notes for the version you're updating to in case there are any additional steps required for that version.
+3. Updated environment variables and secrets in GitHub will not be automatically applied to your deployment until you run this workflow.
+If you are redeploying a version of HydroServer you've already deployed, you will need to first delete that application version from Elastic Beanstalk or the deployment will fail.
+Most of these settings can also be modified through the Elastic Beanstalk dashboard configuration settings if you want to change any settings without redeploying through GitHub.

 ## Set Up a Custom HydroServer Domain
 1. If you want to host HydroServer behind a custom domain, you can do so using [Route 53](https://aws.amazon.com/route53/) or another DNS provider.
 2. Follow the instructions [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html) to host CloudFront behind your custom domain.
 3. Remember to update your environment's PROXY_BASE_URL and ALLOWED_HOST settings accordingly.

-## Updating HydroServer
-1. If you want to update HydroServer, just rerun the workflow from the previous step.
-2. This worflow handles code updates and database migrations, but you should check the release notes for the version you're updating to in case there are any additional steps required for that version.
-3. Updated environment variables and secrets in GitHub will not be automatically applied to your deployment until you run this workflow.
-If you are redeploying a version of HydroServer you've already deployed, you will need to first delete that application version from Elastic Beanstalk or the deployment will fail.
-Most of these settings can also be modified through the Elastic Beanstalk dashboard configuration settings if you want to change any settings without redeploying through GitHub.